roemvaar/cs_notes/docs/linux_kernel/syscalls.md

 ioctl (input/output control) is a system call for device-specific I/O operations and other operations which cannot be expressed by regular file semantics.
 It takes a parameter specifying a request code; the effect of a call depends completely on the request code.
 Request codes are often device-specific.

-Userspace applications typically make requests to the kernel by means of system calls.
+Userspace applications typically make requests to the kernel through system calls.
 System calls are sometimes inappropriate for accessing non-standard hardware peripherals.
-Device drivers are modules that extend the kernel capabilities and help accessing hardware peripherals.
+Device drivers are modules that extend the kernel capabilities and help access hardware peripherals.
 An ioctl interface is a single system call by which userspace may communicate with device drivers.

 Uses: hardware device configuration, terminal I/O, kernel extensions.